Drupal4Gov/drupal4gov.us/README.md

 This project built with BLT, an open-source project template and tool that enables building, testing, and deploying Drupal installations following Acquia Professional Services best practices.

 * Ensure that your computer meets the minimum installation requirements (and then install the required applications).
 See the [BLT System Requirements](https://docs.acquia.com/blt/install/) and [Lando System Requirements](https://docs.lando.dev/basics/installation.html).
-* Fork the parent repository in GitHub
+* Fork the parent repository in GitHub (see button to right of repository title to do this)
 * Request access to the Drupal4Gov organization in GitHub
 * Request access to the Acquia Cloud Environment for Drupal GovCon
 * Setup a SSH key that can be used for GitHub and the Acquia Cloud (you CAN use the same key)
     * [Setup GitHub SSH Keys](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
     * [Setup Acquia Cloud SSH Keys](https://docs.acquia.com/acquia-cloud/ssh/generate)

-After creating a fork of the repository in Github and installing all dependencies above) there are only 4 commands to get started:
+After creating a fork of the repository in Github and installing all dependencies above) there are only a few commands to get started:

-* `git clone` (clone your fork)
+* `git clone git@github.com:<your repository>/drupal4gov.us.git` (clone your fork)
+* `git remote add upstream git@github.com:Drupal4Gov/drupal4gov.us.git` (set your fork to track the upstream—*the project‘s code source of truth*—repository)
 * `composer install` (install dependencies for the project)
-* `lando start` (provision the vm)
+* `lando start` (provision the VM)
 * `lando blt setup` (install Drupal)

 ## Updating from DrupalVM